Vietnam.vn - Nền tảng quảng bá Việt Nam

 These individuals could face taxes of up to 20% on foreign investment profits, plus additional penalties if these payments are overdue.

-Although the country has long had a rule requiring citizens to pay tax on their worldwide income, including investment profits, this has rarely been implemented until recently.
+Although the country has long had regulations requiring citizens to pay tax on their worldwide income, including investment profits, this has rarely been implemented until recently.

 It is not yet clear who this tax will apply to and how long it will last.

-The people targeted on the tax list are individuals with at least $10 million in overseas assets, or shareholders of companies listed in Hong Kong and the United States, several sources familiar with the matter said.
+Those targeted on the tax list are individuals with at least $10 million in overseas assets, or shareholders of companies listed in Hong Kong and the United States, sources familiar with the matter said.

-The Chinese Tax Administration has not yet responded to the above information.
+The Chinese Tax Administration has yet to respond to the above information.

-The tax reflects the Chinese government’s growing urgency to expand revenue sources amid a sluggish property market and slowing economic growth, and is in line with President Xi Jinping’s “shared prosperity” policy aimed at creating a more equitable distribution of the country’s wealth, multiple sources said.
+Multiple sources said the tax reflects the Chinese government’s growing urgency to expand revenue sources as the property market remains sluggish and economic growth slows.
+It also fits with Chinese President Xi Jinping’s “shared prosperity” policy aimed at creating a more equitable distribution of the country’s wealth.

 China is now facing an economic slowdown as fiscal revenue in the first eight months of 2024 fell 2.6% year-on-year, while government land sales revenue also fell 25% to 2 trillion yuan.